dy/color-tool/PROCESS.md

 	+ starts with color
 	+ not taken npm-name
 	+ reflects a lot of color-picker use-cases
+* color-tool
+	+ wiky article
+	+ starts with color
+	+ more generic than picker

 ## Notes
 * Source/Target concept.